 - Midey is a rustic and beautiful place best known for its tall blue pine trees.

-- A photographer’s delight, Ziro Putu Hillock gives the bird’s eye view of Apatani plateau.
+- A photographer’s delight, Ziro Putu Hillock gives the bird’s eye view of the Apatani plateau.

 - Trek up to Dolo Mando Hillock to witness the spectacular views of Hapoli on one side and old Ziro on another side.